 • Is the website mobile-friendly: In the age of mobile devices and when people are looking for any information on the move, it is vital to have the content optimized for mobile devices as well.

-• Set realistic expectations: It is good to have goals but don’t go over the top with some unrealistic goals that surpasses your past performance for other pages.
+• Set realistic expectations: It is good to have goals but don’t go over the top with some unrealistic goals that surpass your past performance for other pages.
 Check out your historical performance and ground your expectations based on that.

 • Provide exceptional content: The content should deliver the obvious message very clearly with proper heading and sub-headings.
 The content should be tailored for intended visitors.
 There is no scope of errors and the copy should be stylish with images at required places.

 • A clear call-to-action: Even an amazing website will prove to be inefficient without an effective call-to-action.
-Each landing page should have an attractive and clear call-to-action.
-Do not put several calls-to-action on the homepage.
+Each landing page should have an attractive and clear call to action.
+Do not put several calls to action on the homepage.
 Also, the number of fields in the form should be limited.

 • The information should be based on priorities: The main points should be covered in the content.
-That is the reason why the users are there on the first place.
+That is the reason why the users are there in the first place.
 Research on what the users would like to see the most, or what their pain points are and make a copy based on this research.
 There will be no point for the users to stay on your site that has information of no value to them.

 • Search box should be visible: Internal search plays a vital role in the bounce rate.
-If the page where the customer landed has information that they need, however they want detailed information and they trust your site, they could go further to find the information on your site itself.
+If the page where the customer landed has information that they need, however, they want detailed information and they trust your site, they could go further to find the information on your site itself.
 A search box will prove to be a handy tool.

 • Open External Links In New Windows: This concept has been overlooked by many, though it is very simple to understand.
 A visitor moving to another site from the same window will only affect your bounce rate badly.
 Make sure that the visitor is directed to a new window when they click on all external links.

 The best thing that you could do to lower the bounce rate and keep it that way is by creating awesome content.
-No matter what, a great and valuable content with the right design and inputs will always be looked forward to as a great resource and will keep the engagement rate at an all time high, thus lowering your bounce rate and helping your prospects in getting the desired information.
+No matter what, great and valuable content with the right design and inputs will always be looked forward to as a great resource and will keep the engagement rate at an all-time high, thus lowering your bounce rate and helping your prospects in getting the desired information.